-Looking for New Year’s resolutions to help bolster your company’s productivity, increase cash flow, build your brand or just improve the business overall?
+Looking for New Year’s resolutions to help bolster your productivity, increase cash flow, build your brand or improve business overall?

-Setting goals and intentions for your small business is a great way to ensure you kick off the year right.
-Let’s take a look at a few top resolutions to help drive your company, and yourself, to success.
+Setting goals and intentions for your small business (and yourself) is a great way to ensure you kick off the year right.
+Let’s take a look at a few top resolutions to help drive you to success.

 Small Business New Year’s Resolutions

-A positive first quarter can propel your business early on in the year and set the pace for what’s to come.
-Some business New Year’s resolutions to consider:
+A positive first quarter can propel your business early in the year and set the pace for what’s to come.
+Here are a few top business New Year’s resolutions to start the year strong.

 1. Never Stop Innovating

 According to 84% of CEOs surveyed by McKinsey & Company, innovation is key to growth, so don’t be content with the status quo.
 What’s more, innovation will set you apart from your competition and help you attract top talent.

 As a small business owner, how should you go about innovating?